Mississippi State Troops: 1862 cavalry units

-1864 State Troops
+1864 organization

 In February 1864, the Confederacy passed a new conscription act broader than those previously in force since 1862, now encompassing all white men from age 17–50 with fewer exemptions.
 Governor Charles Clark wrote to the Confederate Secretary of War James Seddon asking how the state troops fit into this new conscription framework.
 Seddon replied that he considered the state troops to be merely militia forces and thus subject to conscription into the regular Confederate Army.
 This was a change from January 1863 when Seddon had written to Governor Pettus agreeing that state troops on active service should not be subject to conscription, stating that, "the state organizations of troops are too important & the time is too critical for any interference to be made with them."
 Regardless of Seddon's perspective, Governor Clark claimed a right to continue mustering men for state service, and maintained the independence of his Mississippi State Troops until the close of the war.